MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // lifetime of the associated WebView2s' browser process and any WebView2
   // environments sharing the browser process must be created with identical
   // custom scheme registrations, otherwise the environment creation will fail.
-  // Any further attempts to register the same scheme will fail.
+  // If there are multiple entries for the same scheme in the registrations list, the environment creation will also fail.
   // The URIs of registered custom schemes will be treated similar to http URIs for their origins.
   // They will have tuple origins for URIs with host and opaque origins for
   // URIs without host as specified in https://html.spec.whatwg.org/multipage/origin.html